-Learning outcome The learner will: 1. know how to set out and build brick walls.
-Assessment criteria The learner can: 1.1 identify the Personal Protective Equipment (PPE) appropriate to building half brick thick walls 1.2 identify the materials required to build half brick thick walls 1.3 identify the tools and equipment required to build half brick thick walls
+1. know how to set out and build brick walls.

-1.4 state the number of bricks required to build a 1m2 brick walls.
+- 1.1 identify the Personal Protective Equipment (PPE) appropriate to building half brick thick walls - 1.2 identify the materials required to build half brick thick walls - 1.3 identify the tools and equipment required to build half brick thick walls - 1.4 state the number of bricks required to build a 1m2 brick walls.